PoisotLab/ms_betacov_mapping/README.md

 same place.
 This is particularly the case given that betacoronaviruses often evolve and even achieve host shifts through recombination, which requires the co-occurrence of sufficiently distinct viruses to be a major driver of emergence.
-In Fig. xx, this corresponds to yellow to pale green areas, which are essentially limited to South-Eastern Asia, and to some part of Sub-Saharan Africa.
-Adopting a geographic mosaic theory perspective on risk, other regions of the world are of lesser concern.
+In @fig:trivariate, this corresponds to yellow to pale green areas, which are essentially limited to South-Eastern Asia, and to some part of Sub-Saharan Africa.
+Adopting a geographic mosaic theory perspective on risk, other regions of the world are of lesser concern [@fig:risk].
+Our risk decomposition does not account for viral diversity or distinctiveness.
+The simple rationale behind it is that the acquisition of viral data is rarely disconnected from the acquisition of host data; furthermore, there are more sources of information on hosts than on viruses, allowing to develop a host-centric perspective on risk.
+Areas with high bat diversity and high turnover *may* facilitate the evolutionary radiation of viruses, matching previous findings that the diversification of bat coronaviruses is driven largely by host shifts (inter-genus or higher levels of cross-species transmission) and, to a lesser degree, cospeciation and sharing (intra-genus cross-species transmission; **Anthony et al. 2017**).
+This diversification is not an actual risk factor for spillover itself, but acts downstream of a spillover event by increasing the random chance of the emergence of a virus with the raw genomic components required for the potential to infect humans.

 ![This is the legend of the figure...](figures/risk_map.png){#fig:risk}

-Available data on bat betacoronavirus spillover into humans (TP overlay on the figure) is limited and circumstantial at best for these purposes, but our risk maps suggest that the areas predicted by prior expectations about host biogeography correspond loosely to those where previous emergence events have been recorded.
-Areas with high bat diversity and high turnover may facilitate the evolutionary radiation of viruses, matching previous findings that the diversification of bat coronaviruses is driven largely by host shifts (inter-genus or higher levels of cross-species transmission) and, to a lesser degree, cospeciation and sharing (intra-genus cross-species transmission;
-Anthony et al. 2017).
-This diversification - while not an actual risk factor for spillover itself - likely increases the random chance of a virus with the raw genomic components required for the potential to infect humans.

 ## Human occupancy drives different levels of effective risk globally